Just 34 Seconds of Your Time...

 The Spur Awards

-shelved under Award Winners and Fiction
+shelved under Fiction and Award Winners

 The Spur Awards are given annually for distinguished writing about the American West.
 The awards are among the oldest and most prestigious in American literature.
 In 1953, when the awards were established by the Western Writers of America, western fiction was a staple of American publishing.
 Now the awards are given to best short western novel, best long western novel and a host of other categories.
 This list compiles the recent winners of the Best Western Long Novel or Best Western Novel.